fivetran/dbt_fivetran_log/README.md

     * transformation run status

 Thus, the package's main foci are to:
-* union log data across destinations
+* union log data across different destinations, if given multiple warehouses
 * create a history of measured monthly active rows (MAR) and credit consumption (and their relationship)
 * enhance the connector table with sync metrics and relevant alert messages
 * enhance the transformation table with run metrics

+Note: this package is built to be compatible with BigQuery, Redshift, and Snowflake.

 ## Models